KeanuVentura/BeyondOpenLooks/index.md

 # What Makes an NBA Shooter Elite?

 We often hear certain players get labeled as elite shooters — but what does that actually mean?
 Is it their ability to put up high-scoring games?
 Or their ability to score consistently while being efficient?
-Maybe it's the types of shots they put up - wide open catch and shoot looks versus step back threes with a hand in their face.
+Maybe it's the types of shots they put up - wide open catch-and-shoot looks versus step-back threes with a hand in their face.
 As fans of the game, we celebrate the KD's, the Stephs, the Klays of the league; however, what really separates them from your average NBA shooter?
 Is it something we can actually measure, or is there more to it than the numbers can tell us?

 Which leads me to explore the following question: